-Airbahn’s October 2018 filing with the DOT explains more about the plans that the airline has.
-First of all, Airbahn was founded in February 2018 by Tariq M. Chaudhary.
-He is also the CEO of Airblue, which is Pakistan’s second largest airline, with a fleet of 10 Airbus A320-family aircraft.
+Airbahn was founded in February 2018 by Tariq M. Chaudhary.
+He is also the CEO of Airblue, which is Pakistan’s second largest airline, with a fleet of nine Airbus A320-family aircraft.

-- The airline would operate flights in the Western United States region by providing scheduled service to mid-tier markets, initially from Southern California to Northern California, Nevada, and Western Canada
+- The airline will operate flights in the Western United States region by providing scheduled service to mid-tier markets, initially from Southern California to Northern California, Nevada, and Western Canada

-- Airbahn would be based out of Long Beach Airport (LGB) or Orange County Airport (SNA)
+- Airbahn will be based out of Long Beach Airport (LGB) or Orange County Airport (SNA)

-- All planes and crews would return to base every day
+- All planes and crews will return to base every day

-- The airline plans to be conservative with growth by design, and plans to lease A320s from Airblue; Airbahn would have two planes within 12 months
+- The airline plans to be conservative with growth by design, and plans to lease A320s from Airblue; Airbahn will have two planes within 12 months

-- Airbahn’s A320s would have 174 seats each, in a one class configuration
+- Airbahn’s A320s will have 174 seats each, in a one class configuration

 My thoughts on Airbahn

-Airbahn is a US airline startup that plans to operate out of Southern California, to destinations in California, Nevada, and Western Canada.
+Airbahn is an airline startup in the United States that plans to operate out of Southern California, to destinations in California, Nevada, and Western Canada.
 The airline will get two A320s from Airblue, a Pakistani airline run by the same person.

 What do you think — will Airbahn become a reality?